use-inkubator/Ecosystem-Grants/applications/passethub-benchmark-dashboard.md

 2. Deploy a contract - Should redirect to "Contract Page"

 **Contracts Index Page**
-Should display a table with all the deployed contracts, where each row describes a deployed contract - Contract Name, Deployed Address, Deployed Time, Deploy status (success/failure).
+Should display a table with all the deployed contracts, where each row describes a deployed contract - Contract Name, ink!
+Deployed Address, ink!
+Deployed Time, Solidity Deployed Address, Solidity Deployed Time.
 The table should support sort and filtration functionalities that are aggregated with one another for a fully felxible user experience.

 **Contract Page**
 This page is changing according to the contract provided as input to the page component and it displays the full details of a contract:
+Each contract that exists in the system, might have a either solidity contract deployed, or a ink! or both.
+The page should display the following:
-1. Deployment status,
+1. Deployment status - either solidity or ink! or both,
-If the contract was deployed successfully:
-2. Contract address
+2. Contract address (for solidity and ink! according to the deployment status)
-3. Deployment gas consumption
+3. Deployment gas consumption (for solidity and ink! according to the deployment status)
-4. PVM and EVM byte code and their metadata
+4. Solidity and ink! byte code and their metadata (for solidity and ink! according to the deployment status)
-5. Benchmark of run time and gas consumption average out of x runs (1, 10, 100, 1000)
+5. Benchmark of run time and gas consumption for each function (for solidity and ink! according to the deployment status)

+* Present data in tabs:
+1. The default tab should display metadata
+2. abi tabs should display abi of both ink! and solidity in a diff format (expandable and collapsable)
+3. PVM Bytecode tabs should display bytecode sizes and  bytecode of both ink! and solidity in a diff format (expandable and collapsable)
+4. Benchmark tab should provide a convenient way benchmark the "same" functions of the contracts (with inputs)
+5. Analytics tab should compare and contrast gas consumption, bytecode, bytecode size, last test runtime of each function.

 **Deploy Contract Page**
 This page is responsible for adding a new smart contract to the benchmark dashboard.
-A user will be able to add his previously deployed smart contract to the dashboard by pointing to the address of the already deployed smart contract on PassetHub and other Networks.
+A user will be able to add his previously deployed smart contract to the dashboard by pointing to the address of the already deployed smart contract on PVM based network.

+The form for contract creation will consist of the following fields:

+1. Contract Name
+2. ink! address
+3. ink! abi
+4. Solidity address
+5. Solidity abi
+6. Description (Optional)

+* In case the abi are not the same should warn about it, but not prevent from creation.
+* At contract creation should redirect to newly created contract page.

 ##### Back End